vkton115/vincent-tong.github.io/setup.md

 9) (optional) use "os test" to test if your code is passing tests. use ctrl c after to get back to your terminal

+maneuver between lodown submit and gitpod assignments cd .. === gets you to directory cd lodown cd vincent-tong.github.io to go back to gitpod assignments

 //git command cycle (pushes code to repo *basically your save feature*): git add -A